drewski3420/MMM-MyStandings/README.md

 The module will rotate through different sports.
 If you only want to show one sport or one division, the module will just display one without rotating.

+Intended to match the design aesthetic of, and pair nicely with, [MMM-MyScoreboard](https://github.com/dathbe/MMM-MyScoreboard/).

 ## Preview

 ![screenshot](screenshot.png)